Key Achievements/Impacts of the ESP Programme

 - Systems in place: The Programme established systems for delivering the service, such as payment systems, enrolment system, management information systems,

-- The National Social Protection Policy: A National Social Protection policy was developed and was approved by Cabinet early November 2015.
-It was launched by H.E the President of Uganda, represented by H.E the Vice President on March 2nd, 2016.
+- National Policy: A National Social Protection policy was developed and was approved by Cabinet early November 2015.
+It was launched by H.E the President, represented by H.E the Vice President on March 2nd, 2015.